Muhammad-MO/project4-Healthy-Food-Search/README.md

 # About this site.

 We were presented with a task to reflect what we have learned about Python and Django and enabling CRUD functions.
-I took the opportunity to create a E-comerce websie where users can purchase healthy food items The website is programmed with the ability to allow a consumer/user to search for their favourite healthfood , add it to the cart and purchase.
+I took the opportunity to create a E-comerce websie where users can purchase healthy food items.
+The website is programmed with the ability to allow a consumer/user to search for their favourite healthfood , add it to the cart and purchase.
 The consumer can also create reviews, delete reviews and see other reviews.
 There is also a function where an admin can log in and perform CRUD on the products either in the backend or from the frontend.
 Ths feature is only available to Admin or SuperUSer